Reverse Merger Transactions - Experienced Attorneys Working For Your Business

 Benefits of a reverse merger

 Again, a reverse merger is an alternative to the traditional means of going public through an Initial Public Offering (IPO).
 A simple shell company is set up and registered with the SEC, then acquired by the private company in a merger.
 This process has several key advantages:

 - Time - While a traditional IPO often takes months to complete, a reverse merger can be completed in 30 days or less in some cases.
 This represents a significant savings of time and energy for management - and helps the company seize time-sensitive opportunities.

 - Less dependence on market conditions - In a traditional IPO, the company needs to raise capital in order to complete the go-public process.
 A reverse merger is purely a conversion mechanism, which means it is relatively insulated from market conditions that may make it difficult to raise capital.

 - Minimized risk - Because a traditional IPO requires significant time and is vulnerable to shifting market conditions, we've seen many companies try to go public through this process and then fail to complete it.
 This leads to hundreds of hours of wasted effort and often significant wasted capital.
 Reverse mergers are fast and minimize this risk.

 Turn to an experienced reverse merger lawyer.
 Call today.

 If you're looking to enjoy the benefits of being a publicly-traded company, a reverse merger may be the right path to convert your business.
 However, in order to successfully structure and execute such a merger, it's often very beneficial to consult with an experienced attorney.
-Our law firm has a proven track record of helping growing companies in Texas and nationwide achieve their goals.
+Our law firm has a proven track record of helping growing companies in Houston and statewide achieve their goals.

 Discover what our attorneys can do for you.
 Contact us today to schedule your appointment.
 Call 800-445-8710.